LaxExe/CodeClubProjects/FormForMembers.md

 # Set-Up
 Great!
 You made it so far, follow the next steps to be eligible to be a general member of CodeClub!

-## Fill out the Following Form!
+## Fill out the Following Form! :
 ## Join the Classroom @:
-## On Monday accept the Join invite on Github!
+## On Monday accept the join invite on Github!